The Essential Guide To Importing Dietary Supplements

 Labeling Requirements

-1. Statement of Identity: The food’s name that’s properly displayed on the principal display panel (PDP) of the label.
+1. Statement of Identity: The food’s name properly displayed on the principal display panel (PDP) of the label.

 3. Country of Origin: This is mandatory for all consumer products sold in the U.S.